AmalDjibo/Web-Dev-Crash-Course/Part 1 (Basic Structure of an HTML File)/Structure.md

 ```

-##### <head> tags - Contains background info about the web page that is required by the browser
+##### head tags - Contains background info about the web page that is required by the browser
-###### <meta> tag - Empty element (no closing tag), used for background info For example, the charset meta tag tells the browser what characters you're going to use.
+###### meta tags - Empty element (no closing tag), used for background info For example, the charset meta tag tells the browser what characters you're going to use.
 There is also the viewport meta tag which helps you web page scale to different devices
 ```bash
 <!DOCTYPE html>
 <html>